-Figure 4.
+Figure 25.
 Screen shot of our new interactive interface, MGViz, showing the estimated (L1C) detrended combination time series for one of our long-lived station PIN2 showing the coseismic and postseismic effects of two events – the 1999 Mw7.2 Hector Mine and 2010 Mw7.2 El Mayor-Cucapah earthquakes.
 The far-left panel shows the relevant data for that station.
 The next panel shows the different time series options available to the user.

+12.3 Events Page

+We are in the process of creating event pages.
+For example, we responded to the July 2019 Mw6.2 and Mw7.1 earthquakes near Ridgecrest, California by estimating coseismic offsets (Figure 26) and subsequent postseismic deformation.
+In this case, we split the 24-hour period into pre- and post-earthquake data.
+Initially, we thought that about 100 stations had significant permanent coseismic offsets (Figure 26).
+Further, we determined that more than 50 additional stations were affected extending throughout the Los Angeles basin.
+Furthermore, for this L1C ESDR we estimated and archived the coseismic (dynamic and static) motions of the event itself (Figure 27).
+We created an event page for this earthquake sequence (http://sopac-csrc.ucsd.edu/index.php/ridgecrestjuly2019/).